 Tamoxifen works by preventing oestrogen from attaching to breast cancer cells and encouraging them to grow.
 It’s often used in premenopausal women to reduce the risk of breast cancer coming back.
 But it can also be effective in controlling secondary breast cancer for both pre- and postmenopausal women who have not taken it before.

 Tamoxifen is taken as a daily tablet.
 The side effects may include:

-For many women, these side effects are mild and may reduce over time.
-If you continue to have problems, talk it over with your specialist nurse or doctor as there are sometimes ways of reducing the effects.
+For many women, these side effects are mild and may get better over time.
+If you continue to have problems, talk to your specialist nurse or doctor as there are sometimes ways of reducing the effects.

 In postmenopausal women, a less common side effect of tamoxifen is that it can slightly increase the risk of blood clots in the leg or lung.
 Let your doctor know straight away if you have pain, warmth, swelling or tenderness in an arm or leg, or any chest pain.

 Women who are prescribed tamoxifen to treat secondary breast cancer in a bone may find it makes the bone pain worse for the first few days.

 Fulvestrant is only used in women who are postmenopausal.
 It’s given as a monthly injection into a muscle in your buttock.

 It may be used to treat secondary breast cancer after other hormonal therapies have been tried.
 The side effects are similar to tamoxifen.

 Fulvestrant has not been approved by the National Institute for Health and Care Excellence (NICE) or by the Scottish Medicines Consortium (SMC).
 NICE and the SMC give advice on the use of new drugs in the NHS.
 As a result fulvestrant may not be widely available.